 - MacOS: highlight images, right click and select 'compress'

-- Windows: highlight images, right click and 'send to archive'
+- Windows: highlight images, right click and 'send to compressed (zipped) folder'

 Make sure the images are sequentially numbered, preferably with leading zeros (although this is not mandatory) as follows:

 It is worth keeping in mind that the middle image within a stack is used as the thumbnail image by default and that often, this will not be a good representation of the pathology.
 Therefore, it is often helpful to select a specific different key image.

-Although at present each stack can have its own specific description, this feature is going to be depreciated in the near future, so please avoid relying on this.
+Although at present each stack can have its own specific description, this feature is going to be deprecated in the near future, so please avoid relying on this.

 Help and Style Guide